lemieux-lab/nicolas_s2021/README.md

-# nicolas_s2021
+# Nicolas  (Summer 2021)

-This repo will be used to store most of the code I make during my internship (summer 2021)
+Not much to see here for now, just pushing some of the code I make for easier access and safekeeping